Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 Jeremy showed Mrs. Butler the picture.

 “Sure.
 As long as the tripod is setup, I’d like to take a picture of your family for my mom.
-I think she wants it to prove that Mike and I are really boyfriends.”
+I think she wants it as proof that Mike and I are really boyfriends and he’s not a stock photo from the internet.”

 “Should I call the triplets to be in the picture?”
 Mrs. Butler asked.